dr-guangtou/daily_astroph/astroph-1805.md

 ## May 9:

 #### [Evaporating the Milky Way halo and its satellites with inelastic self-interacting dark matter](https://arxiv.org/abs/1805.03203)
+    * We present simulations of a galactic halo within a generic inelastic model using a novel numerical implementation in the AREPO code to study arbitrary multi-state inelastic dark matter scenarios.

 #### [The spectral and environment properties of z∼2.0−2.5 quasar pairs](https://arxiv.org/abs/1805.03206)
+    * Stacked UV spectrum of quasars in pair: a moderate flux excess for the most prominent broad emission lines, a ∼30% decrease in flux at λ=800–900 ̊A compared to a stack of brighter quasars not in pairs at similar redshifts
+    * 出现proximate LLS的rate也要比single QSO高
+    * 多出来的Lyman alpha吸收气体来自double Quasar halo里面的气体

 #### [The star formation rate and stellar content contributions of morphological components in the EAGLE simulations](https://arxiv.org/abs/1805.03210)
+    * At high redshift most galaxies of all masses are asymmetric.
+By redshift z ≃ 1.5 the Hubble sequence is established and after this time most of the stellar mass is in spheroids whose contribution to the stellar mass budget continues to rise to the present day.
+    * The rate of growth of spheroids decreases at z < 2 while the rate of decay of discs remains roughly constant at z < 1.

 #### [AGN Feedback and Multi-phase Gas in Giant Elliptical Galaxies](https://arxiv.org/abs/1805.03217)